SergeStinckwich/beego-ros-pkg/README.md

 Some tools for the Beego platforms:

+- beego: driver to control beego robot
-- explore_beego : adaptation of the explore stack to Beego
+- explore_beego: adaptation of the explore stack to Beego
-- beego.vcg : rviz config file for Beego
+- beego.vcg: rviz config file for Beego